stackitcloud/stackit-cli/docs/stackit_object-storage_credentials-group_delete.md

 ## stackit object-storage credentials-group delete

-Deletes a credentials group
+Deletes a credentials group that holds Object Storage access credentials

 ### Synopsis

-Deletes a credentials group.
+Deletes a credentials group that holds Object Storage access credentials.
 Only possible if there are no valid credentials (access-keys) left in the group, otherwise it will throw an error.

 ```
 stackit object-storage credentials-group delete CREDENTIALS_GROUP_ID [flags]